 |

-on November 13, 1999.
-The son of a Chinese Presbyterian minister
+British Columbia, on November 13, 1999.
+The son of a Chinese

-oldest and largest pharmaceutical fraternity.
-At a time when Chinese
+pharmaceutical fraternity.
+At a time when Chinese Canadians were

-Canadians were not allowed to vote or become pharmacists in British
+not allowed to vote or become pharmacists in British Columbia or

-Columbia or Saskatchewan, Mar ventured to the fledgling Chinese
+Saskatchewan, Mar ventured to the fledgling Chinese Republic, where

-Republic, where he joined the Public Health Ministry and worked
+he joined the Public Health Ministry and worked at the Nanking

-at the Nanking Central Hospital.
-Mar remained in China after the
+Central Hospital.
+Mar remained in China after the Japanese invaded

-Japanese invaded in 1937, becoming director of the Chemistry and
+in 1937, becoming director of the Chemistry and Pharmacy Department

-School of Pharmacy at Koh Lo Shun, where he conducted research on
+Pharmacy at Koh Lo Shun, where he conducted research on the

-the medicinal properties of natural products.
-In 1944, he returned
+medicinal properties of natural products.
+In 1944, he returned to

 where he trained at the FDA as part of America's program to aid

-of Health in Bethesda, Md.)
-At war's end, Mar worked in both Nanking
+Institute of Health in Bethesda, Md.)
+At war's end, Mar worked in

-and Shanghai as founder and director of the Chinese Ministry of
+both Nanking and Shanghai as founder and director of the Chinese

-Health's National Medical Supplies Bureau.
-At the same time, he
+Ministry of Health's National Medical Supplies Bureau.
+At the same

-worked for the United Nations Relief and Rehabilitation Administration
+time, he worked for the United Nations Relief and Rehabilitation

-(UNRRA) in Chungking.
-In 1950, Mar joined UNICEF (the successor
+Administration (UNRRA) in Chungking.
+In 1950, Mar joined UNICEF

-to UNRRA) in Bangkok, and in 1955 he was transferred to UNICEF headquarters
+(the successor to UNRRA) in Bangkok, and in 1955 he was transferred

 |